anishnya/anishnya/README.md

 Hi 👋, my name is Anish Nyayachavadi.
 I'm currently a junior studying Computer Science at the University of Michigan.
-I enjoy contributing to open source projects and a big Chicago sports fan.
+I enjoy contributing to open source projects and I'm a big Chicago sports fan (Da Bears 🐻).